Tremendous Logo

 The summary above was generated by AI

-Tremendous is the fast, free, flexible way to send bulk payouts to people in over 200 countries.
-Over 10,000 companies ranging from mom-and-pops to Google, MIT, and United Way have sent over $1 billion, saving 15 hours a month on average.
+Tremendous is the fast, free, flexible way to send bulk payouts to people in over 230 countries and regions.
+20,000+ companies ranging from mom-and-pops to Google, MIT, and United Way have sent over $1 billion, saving 15 hours a month on average.

 In both our product and our workplace, we’re intentional about making work more efficient, flexible, and fulfilling.
 Tremendous is a fully remote, high-documentation, low-meeting culture, which means more time for what matters in both your professional and personal life.

-Our customers, who include marketers, UX researchers, HR teams and nonprofits, rave about how quick and easy it is to use Tremendous — check the ratings on G2.
-Yet there’s a lot of complexity under the hood, including over 2,000 redemption options and plenty of banking infrastructure.
+Our customers, who include marketers, researchers, HR teams, and nonprofits, rave about how quick and easy it is to use Tremendous — check the ratings on G2.
+Yet there’s a lot of complexity under the hood, including over 2,500 redemption options and plenty of banking infrastructure.
 This duality makes working here a fun challenge.

 Tremendous is profitable and growing without outside investors.
-Join us before the next international offsite!
+Join us before our next international offsite.

 About the role